Cordeval/fari-app/docs/fari-wiki.md

 ## Index Card Controls

-The following section will go over the different controls that index cards have and what you can do with them
+The following section will go over the different controls that index cards have and what you can do with them.

 ### Color Picker